BustedTees/teepublic-react/README.md

 // We will talk about this in Step 9 import { TeePublicRoutes } from '../TeePublicConfiguration'

-export default class TeePublicDesign extends Component {
+export default class MySiteDesign extends Component {
   render () {
     const { design, store, skuData, affiliateNetworkId } = this.props